 “Look.
 I told them you’re only getting twenty.
 I promised a hundred but you have to finish your set.
 Tell anyone who asks that you’re just getting twenty.”

 “Okay.
 Say what you want.
 I will pay a hundred bucks but I’m saying it’s only twenty.

 “Jesus.
 You’re an asshole.”

-Nicky pipe up.
+Nicky pipes up.
 “This is better than any show in Hollywood.
 The Bags were spectacular.
-Don’t let these kids down and get shown up by my girlfriend’s band.”
+Don’t let these kids down and get us shown up by my girlfriend’s band.”

 John grabs the mic.
-Pat gave me her bass and I give Dix my SG.
+Pat gives me her bass and I give Dix my SG.
 I worry that he’ll abuse it.
 Jace appears, promising to protect his guitar.